6,409 views

 • HBS: Hard-Edged Realism vs. GSB: Starry-Eyed Idealism

-Rishabh Agarwal, a double admit, was leaning towards the GSB initially but was won over by HBS after admit day, despite stereotypes.
+Rishabh Agarwal, another double admit, was leaning towards the GSB initially but was won over by HBS after admit day, despite stereotypes.
 He reflected, “I was mesmerized by the structure, intensity, and rhythm of the case discussion.
 I felt both at home and out of my comfort zone at HBS.
-I wanted to stretch myself and knew that I would be forced to that at HBS more than at GSB (case discussion, profile of classmates, larger class size).
+I wanted to stretch myself and knew I would be forced to do so at HBS more than at GSB (case discussions, classmates’ profiles, larger class size).
 I spent a lot of time speaking to alumni from both schools.
-Each person was as impressive as the next, but I felt HBS’s larger alumni network was a strong selling point.
-My admitted peers were humble, curious, and friendly…which caught me by surprise.
-All the stereotypes I had heard didn’t hold true.
-The Social Enterprise Initiative was exceptionally impressive and I knew I would be able to pursue my interests and meet like minded people.”

 Geography